+Principle 7.
 Recognise and manage risk

-- (a) have a committee or committees to oversee risk, each of which: - has at least three members, a majority of whom are independent directors; and - (2) is chaired by an independent director,
+a. have a committee or committees to oversee risk, each of which:

+- 1. has at least three members, a majority of whom are independent directors; and - 2. is chaired by an independent director,

-- (3) the charter of the committee: - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.
+- 3. the charter of the committee; - 4. the members of the committee; and - 5. as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - b. if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.

-The Board has established a Risk Committee to advise it on the effectiveness of Judo's risk management including strategies, frameworks, and policies and how these support Judo's business strategy and risk culture.
-The Risk Committee has a formal charter which is reviewed at a minimum annually.
-The Committee's performance against the responsibilities outlined in their Charter is assessed annually.
+The Board has established a Risk Committee, governed by the Board Risk Committee Charter, to advise and assist the Board to fulfill its responsibilities in relation to Judo's risk management including strategies, policies, frameworks for implementation and how these support Judo's business strategy and culture.

-The Risk Committee Charter specifies the composition and membership requirements, being at least three non-executive Directors, of which a majority must be independent Directors.
-The Chair of the committee must be an independent Director.
-Judo's Risk Committee comprises John Fraser (independent non-executive Director and Chair), Peter Hodgson and Mette Schepers (independent non-executive Directors), and David Hornery (non-executive Director).
-Manda Trautwein (independent non-executive Director and Board Audit Committee Chair) attends Risk Committee meetings as an observer.
-Chris Bayliss attends Risk Committee meetings in his capacity as CEO.
+Clause 3 of the Committee Charter requires that the Committee comprise at least three non-executive Directors, of which a majority will be independent Directors.
+The Chair of the Committee must also be an independent Director.

+The Committee currently comprises John Fraser (independent non-executive Director and Chair), Peter Hodgson and Mette Schepers (independent non-executive Director members), David Hornery (non-executive Director member), with Manda Trautwein (independent non-executive Director) as observer.

-The Risk Committee Charter and the members of the committee are disclosed on Judo's website.
+The Board Risk Committee Charter and the members of the Committee are disclosed on Judo's website.

-Judo's annual report discloses the number of times the Risk Committee met throughout the period and the individual attendances of the members at those meetings.
+Judo has disclosed in its annual report the number of times the Committee met throughout the period and the individual attendances of the members at those meetings is to be disclosed.